Ghatu Subhash

 SEM Awards: W. M. Murray Lecture

 Professor Ghatu Subhash obtained his PhD from the University of California San Diego (1991) and conducted his post-doctoral research at California Institute of Technology (1992).
-He joined Michigan Technological University as an Assistant Professor in 1993 and moved to University of Florida (UF) in 2006.
-He is currently the Newton C Ebaugh Professor in Mechanical and Aerospace Engineering (MAE) department.
+He joined Michigan Technological University as an Assistant Professor in 1993 and moved to University of Florida (UF) in 2007.
+He is currently the Newton C Ebaugh Professor in Mechanical and Aerospace Engineering department.
 His research focuses on static and dynamic multiaxial behavior of advanced materials.
-His pioneering contributions in deciphering the complex deformation mechanisms in ceramics have been summarized in high impact journals such as Progress in Materials Science (68 -pages) and in a monograph Dynamic Response of Advanced ceramics (358 pages, Wiley, 2021).
-Thus far, his research has resulted in 218 peer-reviewed journal articles, 85 conference proceedings, 2-books, and 8 book chapters.
-These publications have garnered more than 10,500 citations (in Google Scholar) and an h-index of 57.
-His interdisciplinary research was also published in high impact journals such as Chemistry of Materials, Current Biology, International Journal of Engineering Science, Acta Biomaterialia, Journal of the Mechanics and Physics of Solids, and Acta Materialia.
+His pioneering contributions in deciphering the complex deformation mechanisms in ceramics have been summarized in high impact journals such as Progress in Materials Science and in a monograph Dynamic Response of Advanced ceramics.
+Thus far, his research has resulted in 220 peer-reviewed journal articles, 85 conference proceedings, 2-books, and 8 book chapters.
+These publications have garnered more than 10,800 citations (in Google Scholar) and an h-index of 58.

 Thus far, Prof. Subhash’s innovative research has resulted in 7 patents on novel experimental techniques and processing methods.
 He has pioneered the concept of dynamic indentation hardness (2 patents) for rapid assessment of rate sensitivity of materials.
 His recent innovation on ‘Millipede Stress Waveguide’ has applications in design of machine tools, compact testing equipment, and efficient jack hammers (patented and licensed).
-For contributing to the fundamental understanding of the behavior of ceramics, he was recognized by the 2024 James I. Mueller Memorial Award and conference plenary lecture at the ICACC (Jan 2024) by the Engineering Ceramics Division of the American Ceramic Society (ACerS).
-For his outstanding contributions to Experimental Mechanics he received the 2021 Lazan Award from the Society for Experimental Mechanics (SEM).
-In addition, he also received UF Technology Innovator Award (twice) and UF Research Foundation Professorship (twice).
-For development of rapid processing method for fabrication of net-shaped UO2 ceramic fuel pellets he received ‘Significant Contribution Award’ from the American Nuclear Society.
+For contributing to the fundamental understanding of the behavior of ceramics, he was recognized by the 2024 James I. Mueller Memorial Award and conference plenary lecture at the ICACC (Jan 2024) of the American Ceramic Society (ACerS).
+For his outstanding contributions to Experimental Mechanics, he received the 2021 Lazan Award from the Society for Experimental Mechanics (SEM).
+In addition, he also received the UF Technology Innovator Award (twice) and UF Research Foundation Professorship (twice).
+For development of rapid processing method for fabrication of net shaped UO2 ceramic fuel pellets he received ‘Significant Contribution Award’ from the American Nuclear Society.

 Is this your profile?
 Need to update it?
 Contact director@sem.org